What is everyone’s number one excuse for unhappiness these days? Does this phrase sound familiar?

 Americans are working harder than they ever have before, but they aren’t getting compensated for it.
 That’s definitely cause for stress, but that’s not all.

 In the United States, the number of patients diagnosed with depression increases by approximately 20 percent each year.
 The U.S. also has one of the highest rates of reported Major Depressive Episodes, over 30 percent of the population reports having an episode, making the U.S. one of the top four most depressed countries in the world.
+With this being said, it then comes as no surprise to find that some people suffering from depression may decide to check out sites like budexpressnow.ca to purchase cannabis-infused products, as it is said that CBD can help with symptoms of depression.

 So, what is stress and how do we combat it to create a happier, more fulfilled community?
 As it turns out, although stress is a physical response to life events, there are a lot of ways we can respond to stress to reduce it in our daily lives.
 Here are the things you need to know so you can start living a happier, healthier life today!